Maya civilization: Politics

 Unlike the Aztecs and the Inca, the Maya political system never integrated the entire Maya cultural area into a single state or empire.
 Rather, throughout its history, the Maya area contained a varying mix of political complexity that included both states and chiefdoms.
 These polities fluctuated greatly in their relationships with each other and were engaged in a complex web of rivalries, periods of dominance or submission, vassalage, and alliances.
 At times, different polities achieved regional dominance, such as Calakmul, Caracol, Mayapan, and Tikal.
 The first reliably evidenced polities formed in the Maya lowlands in the 9th century BC.

 During the Late Preclassic, the Maya political system coalesced into a theopolitical form, where elite ideology justified the ruler's authority, and was reinforced by public display, ritual, and religion.
 The divine king was the centre of political power, exercising ultimate control over administrative, economic, judicial, and military functions.
 The divine authority invested within the ruler was such that the king was able to mobilize both the aristocracy and commoners in executing huge infrastructure projects, apparently with no police force or standing army.
 Some polities engaged in a strategy of increasing administration, and filling administrative posts with loyal supporters rather than blood relatives.
 Within a polity, mid-ranking population centres would have played a key role in managing resources and internal conflict.

 The Maya political landscape was highly complex and Maya elites engaged in political intrigue to gain economic and social advantage over neighbours.
 In the Late Classic, some cities established a long period of dominance over other large cities, such as the dominance of Caracol over Naranjo for half a century.
 In other cases, loose alliance networks were formed around a dominant city.
 Border settlements, usually located about halfway between neighbouring capitals, often switched allegiance over the course of their history, and at times acted independently.
 Dominant capitals exacted tribute in the form of luxury items from subjugated population centres.
 Political power was reinforced by military power, and the capture and humiliation of enemy warriors played an important part in elite culture.
 An overriding sense of pride and honour among the warrior aristocracy could lead to extended feuds and vendettas, which caused political instability and the fragmentation of polities.

 Society

 From the Early Preclassic, Maya society was sharply divided between the elite and commoners.
-As population increased over time, various sectors of society became increasingly specialised, and political organization increasingly complex.
+As population increased over time, various sectors of society became increasingly specialized, and political organization increasingly complex.
 By the Late Classic, when populations had grown enormously and hundreds of cities were connected in a complex web of political hierarchies, the wealthy segment of society multiplied.
 A middle class may have developed that included artisans, low ranking priests and officials, merchants, and soldiers.
 Commoners included farmers, servants, labourers, and slaves.
 According to indigenous histories, land was held communally by noble houses or clans.
 Such clans held that the land was the property of the ancestors, and ties between the land and the ancestors were reinforced by the burial of the dead within residential compounds.